MooersLab/latextips/README.md

 - The tex files are plain text and easy to put under version control.
 - The tex files are tiny compared to a word processing document containing the same information.
-- Long tex and the resulting PDF files are easy to scroll quickly; this is not the case for word processing documents.
+- Long tex files and the resulting PDF files are easy to scroll quickly; this is not the case for word processing documents.
 - The support for math type-setting is among the best.
-- The support for generating bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is very strong.
+- The support for generating automatically tables of contents, bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is very strong.

+## Why not the alternatives to LaTeX

-- Markdown is great for very simple documents .
-It is a great starter language.
+- [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even Rmarkdown and bookdown) are great for very simple documents.
+The rendered PDFs are beautiful.
+It is a great starter language for working with markup documents.
+However, it does not support automatic generation of indices.
+- [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step-up in terms of sophistication, but it was designed to meet the needs of Python developers to document their code.
+It does a good job of meeting that need, but it is also quite limited as a result.
+- [Asciidoc](https://wiki2.org/en/AsciiDoc) is a step closer to LaTeX.
+However, it imports rendered PNG files of equations that look horrible.
+It, too, fails to generate indices.
-- Org-mode is very powerful, but org files are translated to tex.
-You might as well learn LaTeX to get the most out of org-mode.
+- [Org-mode](https://orgmode.org/) is a very powerful markup language with added features for time and knowledge management.
+You can work in org-mode all day.
+It is a very complete work environment.
+However, org files are translated to LaTeX.
+Org recognizes most LaTeX markup.
+You have to learn LaTeX to get the most out of document generation with org-mode.
+Here are some templates for a generic [manuscript]() and a [writing log]().
+- HTML is obviously great for making web-pages.
+You can use it to generate document too.
+Knowledge of HTML is useful when you run into the limitation of GitHub markdown.

+I have experience with all of the above.
+I still use org-mode and HTML everyday, markdown frequently, and ReStructuredTexT once a year.

 ## Start with Overleaf